 Genes and family history

 A family history of diabetes in the family makes it more probable that gestational diabetes may occur in a mother, which means that genes play a part.
-In African Americans, Asians, American Indians, and Latinas,
+In African Americans, Asians, American Indians, and Latinas, Hispanic, mutations can also justify why the disease happens more frequently.

 Any genes can make you more susceptible to advance type 2 diabetes type